Skip to content

 In the above code, our input string’s length is 2, and our desired length is 5.
 That means the zfill() method will add three 0s at the beginning of the string to match the output.
 It pads zeros until it reaches the desired length.

 If you want to pad with a specific character, then the zfill() method won’t work.
-To carry out that specific operation, you should use our next method, which is rjust() method with the fillchar argument.
+To carry out that particular operation, you should use our next method, which is the rjust() method with the fillchar argument.

 Method 2: rjust() function with the fillchar argument